“There are no such things as limits to growth, because there are no limits to the human capacity for intelligence, imagination, and wonder.”

 Our levels of production and consumption are far too high.
 We can only achieve them because we few in rich countries are grabbing most of the resources produced and therefore depriving most of the world's people of a fair share, and because we are depleting stocks faster than they can regenerate.

 Turner compared real-world data from 1970 to 2000 with the business-as-usual scenario.
+He found the predictions nearly matched the facts.
 There is a very clear warning bell being rung here, he says.
 We are not on a sustainable trajectory.

 John Stuart Mill economist, philosophiser